Chief of Race (CR)

 Preparation

-• Ensure COG Radio is charged and confirm operating channels
+- Ensure CG Radio is charged and confirm operating channels

-• Confirm number of gates from Chief of Course
+- Confirm the number of gates from the Chief of Course

-• Place Gate Judges along course (paying attention to sight lines)
+- Place Gate Judges along the course (paying attention to sight lines)

 Monitoring

-• Place to turn in gate cards at the end of reach run
+- A place to turn in gate cards at the end of each run

 Conclusion of Race

-• Remind Gate Judges the may be required meet with Referee to explain faults (and to be available)
+- Remind Gate Judges they may be required to meet with the Referee to explain faults (and to be available)

-• Provide gate cards to referee for review
+- Provide gate cards to the referee for review

 Roll of Gate Judges

-• Review the rules and related materials provided by the COG in advance of each race
+- Review the rules and related materials provided by the CG in advance of each race

-• Be prompt in reporting to the race course the morning of the race, and in the afternoon for the second run
+- Be prompt in reporting to the race course on the morning of the race, and in the afternoon for the second run

-• Prepares race card gate diagrams in advance prior to the start of each run
+- Prepares race card gate diagrams in advance before the start of each run

-• Be available to meet with referee after each run is completed to explain observations recorded on race card
+- Be available to meet with the referee after each run is completed to explain observations recorded on the race card

 B-netting Work Commitment Description

-• At the beginning of the race season, the club organizes a day to pull out all of our stored B-nets and bring them up the hill to storage sheds on the Bobcat trail for the season.
-With the help of the mountain and several parent volunteers, this is usually accomplished in a few hours and does not count towards a worker credit.
+- At the beginning of the race season, the club organizes a day to pull out all of our stored B-nets and bring them up the hill to storage sheds on the Bobcat trail for the season.
+With the help of the mountain and several parent volunteers, this is usually accomplished in a few hours and does not count towards a worker's credit.